aashishpanchal/ex-lite/README.md

 ## Standardized JSON Responses with `ApiRes`

 `ApiRes` provides a consistent structure for API responses.
-It includes several static methods that handle common response patterns, such as `ok`, `created`, `paginated`.
+It includes several static methods that handle common response patterns, such as `ok`, `created` `paginated`.

 ### Usage